mkindl/NIEM.github.io/technical/domain-tech-guide/search.md

 Note for MS Internet Explorer 11 users:  This browser must be reconfigured to "compatibility mode" (not its default) for SSGT to work correctly:

-1. Go to https://tools.niem.gov, and open Compatibility View (Tools / Compatibility View Settings).
+1. In MS Internet Explorer 11, open Compatibility View (Tools / Compatibility View Settings).
-2. Add tools.niem.gov or niem.gov to Compatibility View, and SSGT Search will work normally.
+2. Add tools.niem.gov and/or niem.gov to Compatibility View.
+3. Go to <https://tools.niem.gov/> and SSGT Search will work normally.

 #### Advanced Search